aimabel-ai/.github/README.md

-# .github
-Public README for The Climate Action Agency
+# Welcome to The Climate Action Agency